-A voice interrupt on busy call is a special intercom call that lets you interrupt and speak to another user who is busy on a call and who has the Voice Interrupt On Busy feature (#312) activated for that user's phone.
-When you use Voice Interrupt on Busy to interrupt another user on a call, the interrupted user hears two beeps before hearing your voice.
+A voice interrupt on busy call is a special intercom call that lets you interrupt and speak to another user who is busy on a call and who has the VoiceInterrupt On Busy (#312) feature activated for that user's phone.
+When you use Voice Interrupt on Busy, the interrupted user hears two beeps before hearing your voice.
 Be aware that the third party to whom the interrupted user is speaking will probably hear the two beeps and the faint sound of your voice.
 Therefore, the message you deliver with the interruption should be brief and discreet.
 If the interrupted user wants to answer you, he or she can press a programmed Talk-Back button-the interrupted user's response cannot be heard by the third party in this case.